• Skip to primary navigation

 • Add more or less of the za'atar spice as preferred.

-• Bake the pita chips in lieu of frying.
+• Bake the pita chips instead of frying.
 Heat the oven to 375 ℉ (190 ℃).
 Using a pastry brush, spread olive oil on pita bread.
 Top with sea salt and/or za'atar.
 Lay the pita bread flat on a baking sheet or pizza pan, and place it in the middle of the oven.
 Keep an eye on the pita bread every couple of minutes.
 Remove once the pita bread is golden brown (about 5 to 7 minutes).

 • Break the pita bread into pita chips using your hands rather than kitchen scissors.